-- New Content: - Chart: Allows you to create a chart within the Dashboard Designer. - Crosstab: Allows you to create a crosstab within the Dashboard Designer. - Table: Allows you to create a table within the Dashboard Designer. - Text: A free-form text entry field.
+- New Content: - Chart: Allows you to create a chart within the Dashboard Designer. - Crosstab: Allows you to create a crosstab within the Dashboard Designer.

+- Table: Allows you to create a table within the Dashboard Designer. - Text: A free-form text entry field.
 Use free text items to add titles and instructional text to the dashboard. - Web Page.
 Any URL-addressable web content.
 The dashboard can point to web content. - Image: An image from the repository or that is accessible by a web address URL.
 For example, you might include a dashlet that displays your corporate logo.
-The logo's image file can either be in your repository or on the server of your corporate website. - Existing Content: Reports and Ad Hoc views accessible to you. - Filters: If a report you include on the dashboard is designed to use input controls or filters, you can add that capability to the dashboard.
-The server maps input controls to one or more dashlets.
-Controls can also be manually mapped to custom URL dashlets. - Title Bar: You can enable a title bar in the Dashlet Properties dialog box.
+The logo's image file can either be in your repository or on the server of your corporate website. - Existing Content: Reports and Ad Hoc views accessible to you. - Filters: If a dashlet you include on the dashboard is designed to use input controls or filters, you can add that capability to the dashboard.
+The server maps input controls to one or more dashlets. - Title Bar: You can enable a title bar in the Dashlet Properties dialog box.
 The title bar includes the following elements: - The Dashlet name, as entered in the Dashlet properties. - Dashlet toolbar, which can contain the following:

-Icon Name Description K M Maximize Click to open the dashlet as a larger view.

-Icon Name Description 0 Refresh Click to refresh the dashlet.
+lcon Name Description R M Maximize Click to open the dashlet as a larger view.
+0 Refresh Click to refresh the dashlet.
+B Export Click to export the dashlet and save the output to your computer.
+See "Exporting Dashboards and Dashlets" on page 52 for more information.